On the finiteness of the classifying space of diffeomorphisms of reducible three manifolds: Introduction

 Similarly, Kontsevich (\cite[Problem 3.48]{kirby1995problems}) conjectured for compact $3$-manifold $M$ with non-empty boundary, the classifying space $\BDiff(M, \text{rel }\partial)$ has a finite-dimensional model.
 This conjecture is known to hold for irreducible $3$-manifolds with non-empty boundary (\cite{MR1486644}).
-In this paper, we shall prove the homological finiteness of these classifying spaces for reducible $ 3$ manifolds.
+In this paper, we shall prove the homological finiteness of these classifying spaces for reducible $ 3$-manifolds with a condition on their boundary.

+Throughout this paper, for brevity, we write $\Diff(M,\text{rel }\partial)$ and $\tH(M, \text{rel }\partial) $ to denote the smooth orientation preserving diffeomorphisms and orientation preserving homeomorphisms respectively whose supports (i.e. the closure of points that are not fixed) are away from the boundary $\partial M$ so they are the identity near the boundary.
+In general, when we use $\text{rel }X$ in the diffeomorphism group, for some $X\subset M$, we mean those diffeomorphisms or homeomorphisms whose supports are away from $X$.